 How about you?
-What Action Adventure Fantasy chapter books with diversity and inclusive characters do you recommend?
+What do Action Adventure Fantasy chapter books with diversity and inclusive characters you recommend?
 Thanks for your suggestions!
 My son will definitely check them out!

-10. The Zodiac: Convergence by Stan Lee
+10. The Zodiac: Convergence series by Stan Lee

 This has been our biggest hit so far.
-I read it myself and thought it was page-turner but wondered if my son would get through it.
+I read it myself and thought it was a page-turner but wondered if my son would get through it.
 Boy was I wrong.
 He could not stop reading this book, and I found him reading on the soccer field sidelines (a first!) and it even got his off screens.
 He’d beg at night to read just a few more minutes.

 Why?
 True, the cast is multi-ethnic with a large Asian American contingent but I think it’s the plot that combines The Chinese Zodiac with superhero powers that can be transferred via super high technology to anyone.
-Stan Lee, of Marvel Comic fame, is the genius behind this series that has abundant comic book full page illustrations in this action adventure chapter book that appears to be a series.
+Stan Lee, of Marvel Comic fame, is the genius behind this series that has abundant comic book full-page illustrations in this action-adventure chapter book that appears to be a series.

 My son’s twin friends read this over Spring Break and were desperate to discuss the book upon completion.
 That’s music to both me and their moms.
-They also raced through it and are eagerly waiting the next installment. [chapter book, ages 9 and up]
+They also raced through it and are eagerly waiting for the next installment. [chapter book, ages 9 and up]

 9. The Pharoah’s Secret by Marissa Moss